 - Carbon negative- also called “climate positive,” this means that an activity goes beyond achieving net zero carbon emissions to actually create an environmental benefit by removing additional carbon dioxide from the atmosphere.

-Looking at climate goals set by countries, cities, etc, it is difficult to see where confusion has arisen.
+Looking at climate goals set by countries, cities, etc, it is not difficult to see where confusion has arisen.
 California’s goals include cutting all greenhouse gas emissions, including carbon dioxide, methane and nitrous oxide, and offsetting what it cannot cut.
 China’s goal is only focused on carbon dioxide, according to Jiang Kejun, a researcher at the National Development and Reform Commission.
 Frustratingly, both then-Governor Jerry Brown, in his 2018 executive order, and President Xi Jinping, in his September speech to the UN, used the phrase “carbon neutrality.”